victorkvarghese/react-native-feature-boilerplate/README.md

 9. Run `react-native link`

+10. Latest versions of react-naviagtion uses gesture handler which is native module.
+For android you have to do some additional steps to configure them.
+Follow [these instructions](https://reactnavigation.org/docs/en/getting-started.html)
+## FYI: Navigation should work fine even without these but when u need gestures or drawer navigation you need this setup

-10. Start the packager with `npm start`
+11. Start the packager with `npm start`
-11. Connect a mobile device to your development machine
+12. Connect a mobile device to your development machine
-12. Run the test application:
+13. Run the test application:
   * On Android:
     * Run `react-native run-android`
   * On iOS:
     * Open `ios/YourReactProject.xcodeproj` in Xcode
     * Hit `Run` after selecting the desired device
-13. Enjoy!!!
+14. Enjoy!!!

 ## Contributing